 About the Semantic Web journal (by IOS Press)

-The journal is peer-reviewed and will be published quarterly.
+The journal is peer-reviewed and will be published bimonthly.

 Suggestions for special issues are welcome.

 For any questions please do not hesitate to contact the Editors-in-Chief.